Counting the number of trigonal curves of genus 5 over finite fields: The case of more than 5 extra singularities.

-\begin{example} We count the number of curves of the type where the lines are all defined over $k$.
-First we take two $k$-points and then through each of these points a pair of $k$-lines such that none of the lines passes through both points.
+2mm \end{lemma} \begin{proof} We will illustrate the methods used to prove the lemma by showing the calculations for a select few cases, the other cases are computed in similar ways.
+In all cases we have chosen all the points to be defined over $k$ in order to simplify the notation.
+The computations can easily be adapted to points over field extensions. \\ \\ \textbf{Five $k$-lines in general position.} \\ First we take 2 $k$-points and then through each of these points a pair of $k$-lines such that none of the lines passes through both points.
 This can be done in $\binom{q^2+q+1}{2}\binom{q}{2}^2$ ways.
-The four lines have six intersection points.
-Take as the fifth line any line over $k$ that does not go through any of these points.
+The 4 lines have 6 intersection points.
+Take as the fifth line any line over $k$ that does not pass through any of these points.
 There are $(q-2)(q-3)$ such lines.
-We can end up with the same five lines if we start with another choice of two of the intersection points such that none of the five lines passes through both points.
-There are $15$ such choices so we get
+We can end up with the same 5 lines if we start with another choice of 2 of the intersection points such that none of the 5 lines passes through both points.
+There are $15$ such choices, so we obtain